shotover/shotover-proxy/docs/src/transforms.md

     #  certificate_path: "tls/localhost.crt"
     #  # Path to the private key file, typically named with a .key extension.
     #  private_key_path: "tls/localhost.key"
+    #  # Enable/disable verifying the hostname of the certificate provided by the destination.
+Enabled by default
+    #  #verify_hostname: true

   # Timeout in seconds after which to give up waiting for a response from the destination.
   # This field is optional, if not provided, timeout will never occur.